willpatrone/willpatrone.github.io/Service.md

 <img align="top" src="/assets/img/SciOly website Image.jpg" alt= "Students in lab coats compete in the Chemistry Lab event, a high school level Science Olympiad event." width="650"
      height="449" />

-## Ocean Rescue Alliance
+## Ocean Rescue Alliance International
-[Ocean Rescue Alliance](https://www.oceanrescuealliance.org/) is a marine nonprofit dedicated to the conservation of reef ecosystems.
+[Ocean Rescue Alliance International](https://www.oceanrescuealliance.org/) is a marine nonprofit dedicated to the conservation of reef ecosystems.
 I worked as a science advisor to their CEO, Dr. Shelby Thomas, working to synthesize scientific information into business and economic reports.
 Much of this work focused on reef ecosystem services and their relative economic impacts, conveying this information in a nontechnical manner so non-experts can glean the important information.
 I also provided advice on potential artificial reef expansion strategies to improve coastal protection and increase biodiversity.

 <img align="top" src="/assets/img/Ocean Rescue Alliance Website Image.jpg" alt= "A diver swims past an artificial reef made by Ocean Rescue Alliance International, as the organization's logo is overlaid over the diver and reef" width="650"
      height="449" />